RanitManik/YouTube-clone/README.md

 - I would like to express gratitude to the YouTube team for setting the gold standard in video streaming platforms.
 This project is a tribute to their exceptional work.

+- I would like to also thank [SuperSimpleDev YouTube channel](https://youtube.com/@SuperSimpleDev?si=GPyXvjWfV9lPL_4z) from which i learned HTML and CSS

 - Special thanks to the open-source community for providing valuable resources and inspiration.

 - Thank you for joining me on this journey to recreate the YouTube experience!